 What is the best day to launch a website?
-Let me take you through the website launch checklist and I will clarify each of the key directions.
+Let me take you through the WordPress website launch checklist and I will clarify each of the key directions.

 Launching your WordPress site must be an exciting step.
 You have already gone through the motions of choosing your website builder, getting your way about WordPress (which can be quite overwhelming), designing your site interface, and now, you are about to launch your gleaming new site!
 Exciting, right?